Skip to content

 Is the TRIAC ST compatible with Australian 10A power outlets?

-Does the TRIAC ST have airflow adjustment?
+Does the TRIAC ST have adjustable airflow?

 Applying Leister TRIAC ST Heat Gun: Enhanced Protocols & Best Practices